igivepugshugs/Cloudflare-DDNS/README.md

 	- create new record

 ## Get started
-Ill create a better way to start this, but for now just run the following:
+I'll create a better way to start this, but for now just run the following:

 docker build -t ddns .

 docker run -d --name ddns -p 8080:80 ddns:latest